rrnewton/haskell-lockfree/AtomicPrimops/DEVLOG.md

     SELFTIMED: 0.060 sec
     CounterForeign_concurrent_repeat_incr: [OK]

+  Desktop, veronica 2 core at 4 threads:

+    SELFTIMED: 1.982 sec
+    CounterReference_concurrent_repeat_incr: [OK]

+    SELFTIMED: 0.241 sec
+    CounterIORef_concurrent_repeat_incr: [OK]

+    SELFTIMED: 0.137 sec
+    CounterForeign_concurrent_repeat_incr: [OK]

 MASSIVE difference between the foreign fetchAndAdd version and the atomicModifyIORef.
+But the difference is MUCH worse on my laptop.
+The laptop has hyperthreading, but in the benchmark we only use four unpinned threads, not eight.